 Complete 10 weekly parent education sessions

-Allow data collectors to visit your home 3 times over a ten-week period to observe you using the strategies taught in the program
+Allow data collectors to visit your home in person or over Zoom 3 times over a ten-week period to observe you using the strategies taught in the program

 What You Will Receive